Effects of DC voltage on initiation of whirling motion of an electrostatically actuated nanowire oscillator: Abstract

 \section{Abstract}

-In-plane driven nanowire oscillators are susceptible to undergoing planar to whirling motion transition due to coupling between flexural modes of vibration.
-This letter reports analytical modeling of initiation of whirling motion of an electrostatically actuated nanowire oscillator which is pre-deflected by applied DC voltage.
-A nonlinear coupled oscillator problem has been formulated and solved using second-order averaging method.
-Planar to whirling motion transition has been investigated by studying bifurcation diagrams.
-We have quantified the effect of DC voltage on nature of whirling dynamics of the nanowire oscillator.
+Planar driven nanowire oscillators are susceptible to undergo whirling motion due to coupling between flexural planar and nonplanar modes of vibration.
+This investigation is concerned with planar to whirling motion transition in the oscillation of an electrostatically actuated nanowire, which is pre-deflected due to applied DC voltage.
+We have derived dynamical equations of motion using Euler-Bernoulli beam theory and Galerkin formulation as reduced order model of the governing coupled partial differential equations.
+The dynamical equations have been solved using second-order averaging method and the averaging solution has been validated by comparing with the numerical solution of the reduced order model.
+Further, planar to whirling motion transition has been investigated by studying qualitative changes in resonance curves with variation of electrostatic actuation.
+In this paper, we provide a simple analytical condition which takes into account the effects of DC voltage for prediction of initiation of whirling motion.
+Our main observation of the present investigation is that DC voltage can tune the initiation pattern of the whirling motion and change the qualitative nature of resonance curves.